Sign up below to receive your

 What is Neurofibromatosis (NF)?

-NF is often diagnosed in childhood, occasionally in infancy, but usually around 3 to 16
+NF is often diagnosed in childhood, occasionally in infancy, but usually around 3 to 16 years of age.

 NF is a genetic disorder, which means there is no cure to be found.
-Stopping NF through genetic selection techniques is currently the only way to guarantee the NF genetic code is not passed on.

-The symptoms of NF, however, can be treated in many cases, and research continues to find more effective ways to deal with NF tumors and the complications they cause.
+The symptoms of NF, however, can be treated in many cases, and research continues to find more ways to deal with NF tumors and the complications they cause.

-with NF.
+Learning disabilities, including Autism and Aspergers, occur in about half the children with NF.
 Parents should keep close track of the child's progress, and be ready to seek extra help in the classroom.

 Neurofibromatosis is defined by tumors, called neurofibromas, that grow along nerves in the body, or on or under the skin.
 As the tumors increase in size, they can press on vital areas of the body, causing problems in the way the body functions.
-Neurofibromas often first appear in childhood, especially during puberty.
-Many neurofibromas can be removed.
-Although usually benign (non-cancerous), an estimated 3% - 5% become cancerous.

 The first noticeable sign of NF is almost always the presence of brown café au lait spots (birthmarks).
-These spots don't hurt or itch and never progress to anything more serious than spots.
+These spots are harmless.
 They can be found anywhere on the body.
-Tiny ones - freckles - is often seen under the arms or in the groin area.

 Neurofibromatosis is usually diagnosed based on a combination of findings.
 A child must have at least two of the following signs to be diagnosed with NF1: